 We are to have sex only in marriage; one man with one woman.
 (Matthew 19:4-5, 1 Timothy 3:2 & 12)

-The preceding are all direct biblical commands.
+All these are direct biblical commands.
 In addition there are requirements set out for us as believers (which we can apply to our roles as husbands and wives), which add the following restrictions:

 We should never push our spouse to compromise their beliefs.
 (Romans 14:1 & 14 & 23)